StimulCross/donation-alerts/packages/api/README.md

 }
 ```

-But again, you better avoid using undocumented fields.
+It is advisable to avoid depending on undocumented fields as their structure may change.

 ---

-For more information check the [documentation](https://stimulcross.github.io/donation-alerts/modules/api.html).
+For additional information, please refer to the [documentation](https://stimulcross.github.io/donation-alerts/modules/api.html).